 - Low Power: Total output power must not exceed 100 W on any band at any time.

 - QRP Power: Total output power must not exceed 5 W on any band at any time.

 6. Each entrant undertakes to abide by the rules of this notice, the provisions applicable to her/him by the authorities of her/his own country and to accept the decisions of the Competition Committee.

 - One person performs all operating and logging functions.

-- Use of spotting nets, packet, or multi-channel decoders (such as CW Skimmer, RBN) is
+- Use of spotting nets, packet, or multi-channel decoders (such as CW Skimmer, RBN) is permitted.

-- All operators must observe the amateur radio regulations of their respective countries at
+- All operators must observe the amateur radio regulations of their respective countries at all times.

 - Single operator stations are allowed only one transmitted signal at any given time.

 7.1.
 Single Operator, All Band (SOAB)

 7.1.3.
 SOABQ- QRP output power level